fanisko/EngageAPI_NodeJS/README.md

 # Fork the repo on GitHub
-Clone the project to your own machine
+Clone the project to your own machine.